 As I’ve said, good food gone bad is far from fun.

-Ice cold and refreshing, this strawberry orange refrigerator iced tea is one of the best ways to hydrate this summer.
+Ice cold and refreshing, this strawberry orange refrigerator iced tea is one of the best ways to hydrate all year long.
 It’s simple and convenient to make for a large crowd, just prepare in a large jug the night before to have ready for your party the next day.
-Easy peasy.

 I find the addition of juicy strawberries and orange slices enough to naturally sweeten the tea but you can certainly add honey, cane sugar or simple syrup if you prefer a sweeter drink.

-You can also sub the strawberries and orange with whatever stone fruits, citrus zests and peels, fresh berries, and herbs you have on hand.
-You can make this cold-brew iced tea all summer long and never run out of delicious flavor combinations!
-Please note that darker teas may require longer steep time to fully extract flavor than lighter teas so adjust accordingly.
-Other than that, enjoy!
+You can also sub the strawberries and orange with whatever stone fruits, citrus zest and peels, fresh berries, and herbs you have on hand.
+You can make this cold-brew iced tea all summer long and never run out of delicious flavor combinations.

 - 4 bags black tea bags